 Strong written and oral communications skills, including demonstrated ability to summarize complicated issues in a clear, effective writing and presentation style.

 Ability to work professionally and collegially within a creative, fast-paced and corporate culture that emphasizes excellence and teamwork.

 Strong interpersonal skills, including the ability to develop and manage productive relationships with staff, consultants and partners.
 The ability to work collaboratively with various departments, individuals and external partners.

-Compensation and Benefits: We offer a competitive salary and benefit program, including: comprehensive, affordable health care through medical, dental and vision coverage; financial security with life and disability insurance; opportunities to save using health savings and flexible spending accounts; retirement benefits to help prepare for the future; and work/life benefits to maintain a good balance.
+Total Rewards We offer a competitive salary and benefit program, including: comprehensive, affordable health care through medical, dental, and vision coverage; financial security with life and disability insurance; opportunities to save using health savings and flexible spending accounts; retirement benefits to help prepare for the future; and work/life benefits to maintain a good balance.